bepetersn/static-mail/README.md

 ```

 So where is the email?
 All we've provided is a name.
-Taking a look in the `use_my_service.msg` file, we have the answer:
+Taking a look in the `emails/use_my_service.msg` file, we have the answer:

 ```
 subject:

-    'The next cool service at {{ promo.percent_off }}!'
+    The next cool service at {{ promo.percent_off }}!

 text:

-    'Hey {{ contact.full_name }}, try out our service by visiting: https://coolservice.com/.
+    Hey {{ contact.full_name }}, try out our service by visiting: https://coolservice.com/.
 You could get {{ promo.percent_off }}% off
     if you start soon!
-This message is short to encourage you to read your emails in HTML.'
+This message is short to encourage you to read your emails in HTML.

 html: